daronphang/coding_resources/javascript/node_js/express_js/authentication/oauth2.md

 app.get('/auth/google',
   passport.authenticate('google',
+    {
-  { scope : ['profile', 'email'] },
+      scope : ['profile', 'email'],
-  prompt : "select_account" // prevent auto-sign in with PassportJS or implement request that revokes token ));
+       prompt : "select_account" // prevent auto-sign in with PassportJS or implement request that revokes token }
+));

  // middleware receives data from Google and runs the function on strategy config